ComplexityBiosystems/hla-covid/README.md

  Center for Complexity and Biosystems, University of Milan

 These codes were used to generate results and figures for the paper:

-Immune recognition of coronavirus peptides across human populations by artificial neural networks by Caterina A. M. La Porta and Stefano Zapperi
+Immune recognition of coronavirus peptides across human populations by artificial neural networks

+Caterina A. M. La Porta and Stefano Zapperi

 Cell Systems, in press 2020

 Codes: